#RHOP Pettiness: Candiace Claps Back At Mia’s Insinuation That Her Hubby Chris Is ‘Unemployed’, Mia Sends ‘Salad Tossing’ Tweet

 What do YOU think about Candiace defending her hubby against messy “unemployed” allegations?

 “The Real Housewives of Potomac” airs tonight at 8 on Bravo.
+Candiace will appear on “Watch What Happens Live” at 10.

 Comments